Love Cycle

 over him.

 As it concerns nature, the concluding stanza of ‘Love Cycle’ is speculative.
-It reasons why Earth tolerates the sun’s harshness, using the established metaphor.
-From the metaphorical perspective, the woman stays in a clearly unhealthy relationship because at night, her partner’s gentleness returns.
+Using the established metaphor, it reasons why Earth tolerates the sun’s harshness.
+From the metaphorical perspective, the woman stays in a clearly unhealthy relationship because her partner’s gentleness returns at night.
 The tone of the stanza indicates that the man becomes mellow because he wants her to make love to him.
 At this point, the theme of power plays comes in.
 The woman takes comfort in these moments where she has full reign over her partner.

 Structure

-‘Love Cycle’ comprises of five stanzas written in free verse.
+‘Love Cycle’ comprises five stanzas written in free verse.
 Each stanza heavily employs enjambment, creating fragmented lines occasionally punctuated to indicate a pause.
 Stanzas often end with incomplete sentences, which are completed in the next stanza.
-Love Cycle concludes with a full stop.
+Love Cycle concludes with a full stop, which is belied by the fact the poem has made clear that the end of the poem will not signify the conclusion of the titular cycle.

 Literary Devices

-• Metaphor: Metaphor is a dominant device in ‘Love Cycle’.
-The cyclic phenomena of sunrise, sunset, and Earth’s reaction to it is indirectly compared with a dissatisfying love affair.
+• Metaphor: Metaphor is a dominant device in ‘Love Cycle.’
+The cyclic phenomena of sunrise, sunset, and Earth’s reaction to it are indirectly compared with a dissatisfying love affair.
 In the poem, the speaker refers to the sun’s rays using three different phrases.
 “Long misty arms” in stanza 1 and “soft-eyed light” in stanza 3 represent the gentle nature of the sun’s rays.
 “Burning darts of anger” in stanza 4 refers to the scorching rays present at noon.
-Metaphor also appears in stanza 2.
+A metaphor also appears in stanza 2.
 Depending on perspective, “love’s combustion” represents sex or the heat of the sun.
-In stanza 3, the poem compares “heaven”, an aerial space, to land, by giving it a unit of measurement.
+In stanza 3, the poem compares “heaven,” an aerial space, to land, by giving it a unit of measurement.

-• Synaethesia: This poetic device associates attributes of the five senses with each other.
+• Synaesthesia: This poetic device associates attributes of the five senses with each other.
 It is evident in stanza 3, where the sense of sound is associated with sight: “…whispers of soft-eyed light…”.

 FAQs